-Automatic acquisition of British subject status
+Automatic acquisition of British Overseas citizenship

-Children who have automatically acquired British subject status do not need to be registered.
-There is only one way a child can automatically be a British subject without needing to register:
+Children who have automatically acquired British Overseas citizenship do not need to be registered.
+There are three ways a child can automatically be a British Overseas citizen without needing to register:

-- A child who is born in the UK or a British overseas territory (see Note 1 below) on or after 1 January 1983 is a British subject if, at the time of the birth: - the child has no other citizenship or nationality, and - one of the parents (see Note 2 below) is a British subject, and - neither parent has any other form of British nationality.
+- (a) A child who is born in the UK or a British overseas territory (see Note 1 below) on or after 1 January 1983 is a British Overseas citizen if, at the time of the birth: - the child has no other citizenship or nationality, and - one of the parents (see Note 2 below) is a British Overseas citizen. - (b) A child who was a British Dependent Territories citizen by connection with Hong Kong became a British Overseas citizen on 1 July 1997 if he or she had no other citizenship or nationality on that date. - (c) A child who is born on or after 1 July 1997 is a British Overseas citizen if, at the time of the birth: - the child has no other citizenship or nationality, and - one of the parents (see Note 2 below) is either a British National (Overseas) or a British Overseas citizen as described in (b).